kaltura/media-framework/nginx-live-module/README.md

 * **context**: `live`, `preset`

 Enables persistence using the specified S3 bucket.
-The name parameter must match some previously defined `store_s3_block` block.
+The name parameter must match the name of a previously defined `store_s3_block` block.

 #### url
 * **syntax**: `url str;`